-is both the name of our house and the name of a locality (consisting of three houses!) in the village of Casoli.
+is both the name of our house and the name of a locality (consisting of three houses) in the village of Casoli.
 It refers to the spring which supplies the old public wash house and the garden of the house.

 is situated in Via Nuova 5325, Camaiore 55041, LU, Italy

-is one of the biggest in the village.
+is one of the larger houses in the village.
 The date of the original building is unknown, as it has grown from what was probably a small agricultural building (the original stone steps – just pieces of stone protruding from the rock face – can still be seen) but it probably began to take on its present form at the beginning of the 20th century.

-The large, elegant picture windows overlooking the olive grove and the valley were added when the house was owned by a Milanese sculptor Carmelo Cappello (Ragusa 1912 - Milano 1996) in the 1950s.
-The house has been lovingly restored by local craftsmen using only traditional materials – locally grown chestnut beams and rafters, locally produced Tuscan terracotta floors on the ground floor and the original old terracotta ceiling tiles (mezzane), washed and sanded, in the ground floor ceilings, Italian oak parquet flooring in the first floor sitting room and bedrooms, Italian tiling in the bathrooms.
+The large picture windows overlooking the olive grove and the valley were added when the house was owned by a Milanese sculptor Carmelo Cappello (Ragusa 1912 - Milano 1996) in the 1950s.
+The house has been restored by local craftsmen using only traditional materials – locally grown chestnut beams and rafters, locally produced Tuscan terracotta floors on the ground floor and the original old terracotta ceiling tiles (mezzane), washed and sanded, in the ground floor ceilings, Italian oak parquet flooring in the first floor sitting room and bedrooms, Italian tiling in the bathrooms.

 Perched on the side of the hill below the village, with views across the valley (a National Park) in one direction and down to the sea in another, at road level there are three covered garage parking places; the rest of the house lies below.

-Access to the rest of the house is through the ornate grey steel door designed by Cappello.
+Access to the rest of the house is through the grey steel door designed by Cappello.
 Going down the stairs to the main door of the house you will find yourself on the front terrace and garden.
 The shade provided by the trees makes this garden the coolest place on hot summer days.

 Entering through the front hall you find yourself in the ground floor sitting room (with a large double sofa bed for extra visitors)